 ⚡ Quick Verdict

 Koala wins for most Australians — better value, longer trial, simpler purchase.
+Sleeping Duck wins for couples with different firmness needs and hot sleepers wanting hybrid airflow.

-At a Glance
+At a glance

 | Feature | Koala | Sleeping Duck |